8pxl/keejLib/README.md

 an additional `drive` method helps to simplify code to move the robot using the joysticks.

-the `drive` method will return a vector of length two, which will contain the output speeds to the left and right sides of the drivebase given the controller inputs. this method takes in the direction to drive (1,-1) and the type of drive (`util::controller::arcade`, `util::controller::tank`)
+the `drive` method will return a vector of length two, which will contain the output voltages to the left and right sides of the drivebase given the controller inputs. this method takes in the direction to drive (1,-1) and the type of drive method (`util::controller::arcade`, `util::controller::tank`)

 the vector return value pairs perfectly with the `spinDiffy` method in diffy groups (which was previously talked about) all in all, drive code for the robot can be reduced to just one line: